-Mark Rothko, neé Marcus Rothkowitz, was born on September 25, 1903 in Dvinsk, Russia (today Daugavpils, Latvia).
+Mark Rothko was born Marcus Rothkowitz on September 25, 1903 in Dvinsk, Russia (today Daugavpils, Latvia).
 Rothko and his family migrated to the United States when he was ten years old and settled in Portland, Oregon.
-In 1921 Rothko attended Yale University, however, in the fall of 1923 he gave up his studies and moved to New York City where he enrolled at the Art Student League briefly studying under Max Weber.
-In the late 1920s Rothko met the artist Milton Avery and was profoundly influenced by his simplified and colorful depictions of domestic subjects.
+In 1921, Rothko attended Yale University, but in the fall of 1923 he gave up his studies and moved to New York City, where he enrolled at the Art Students League, briefly studying under Max Weber.
+In the late 1920s, Rothko met the artist Milton Avery and was profoundly influenced by his simplified and colorful depictions of domestic subjects.

 From 1942 to 1947, Rothko worked in association with fellow artist Adolph Gottlieb, and he developed a special interest in Surrealism.
 His works of this period draw upon that interest, as well as Greek mythology, primitive art, Christian tragedy and Symbolism.
 It was also a period of Rothko’s life dominated by anxiety, sadness, and the worst years of World War II, all of which seeped into his work.
 During this time, Rothko began working on a larger scale and experimenting with horizontal bands and new techniques, creating a luminosity that would become central to his oeuvre.